tempsai/casa-webapp/README.md

 The framework uses React which is a library that implements a reconcliation algorithm that efficiently renders DOM elements written in JSX

 NextJS powerful frontend framework with a growing community and uses React which is a very popular choice,it also enjoys official TypeScript support.
+It also uses static

 **Why not Gatsby?**
-Gatsby shines as a static webpage generator, parts of this webapp require dynamic rendering.
+Gatsby shines as a static webpage generator.
+Also Gatsby requires GraphQL, this heavily changes our requirements from the backend.

 **Why Server side render?**
 Client side rendering usually has a heavier app bundles, for a public facing webapp, we cannot assume the hardware of the end user, so it is recommended